stolinski/tolin.ski/src/posts/popover.md

 <Basic />

 So what's the difference between popover and dialog?
-Dialog is more full featured and popover is more flexible.
-Dialog is also a semantic element for a dialog where popover is a generic attribute based API.
-I typically use Dialog for modals and alerts but popover for menus, tooltips, ect.
+1. Popover doesn't inflict inert onto your page.
+2. Dialog can be on toplayer or not, Popover is on toplayer.

 ___